GermanBrainRot/Project-Galileo/README.md

 ![](Rethink.gif)

-#### The Big Picture

-We now have a monoid of evolution operators (or one big evolution operator of a unitary followed by local Born rule applications in interacting states) that deserves a bit of reflection.

-As in the strict unitary setting, applying our evolution operator(s) means that we are transporting correlations of an ensemble. *With my fix*, we now know where probabilities live and can interpret *those* as the probability of certain interactions taking place at a given time - though, we must until further axiomatization use some common sense to interpret them as naive applications may lead to one observer doing multiple contradictory things at the same time.

-*Conditioning* on interaction records is literally just a quantum Bayesian update.
-So is conditioning on a known state of the observer from whose "perspective" we are probing the ensemble.
-The traditional Born rule, on the other hand, is recovered through marginalization.

-Recovering the full system dynamics from the perspective of an observers should be possible by the remainder of my second postulate: a fully Bayesian approach where the observer knows that he knows nothing about himself and conditions his beliefs about himself and his causal impact on the past.

 #### Research Directions

 1. I have given a novel way to inject Lorentz invariance - or any other symmetry we care about - into the search criteria for dynamic operators in the path integral formalism.
 Whether the search space needs to include nonlinear operators that apply the Born rule at interaction, I do not know.
 But at least, we have a new way to even look for an answer and I hope that this will produce results that differ in fundamental ways from QFT.
 This would be exciting, and the predictions coming out of *this* would probably be testable much sooner than my Born rule idea.

 2. The reason why I think QFT could be sidestepped is not just because fields were basically a mathematical hack to solve inconsistencies when imposing Lorentz invariance naively in a particle-theoretical setting.
 The other reason is that the relational picture naturally leads to a different way to think about how fermions "emit" bosons: rather than "exciting a field", I think of the process as, say, an electron just constantly attempting to emit a photon - but this only becomes real when the photon actually hits something.
 This *naturally* leads to a more Lorentzian picture of the system's dynamics where an interaction has to be thought of as local to the receiver and boils down to a ton of logical constraints snapping into place and leaving a footprint in the system's correlations.
+Basically, an interaction triggers a giant belief-propagation.

 3. General Relativity suggests that gravity is just coordinate-frame carrying masses fighting it out with each other, constantly trying to reconcile their different notions of up, down, left, right, back, forth, past and future.
 With my picture of Quantum Mechanics, *this makes sense now* at the quantum level: No more discretization of spacetime, no more quantum foam, no more Calabi-Yaus.
 Particles are *real* at interactions and this reality leaves a trace, and outside of interactions, you can not say anything.
 They *carry* their own coordinate system, and they fight it out through interactions.